“Sherut Leumi is a chance to give back to the country who gave me so much” –Talia Schickman, volunteer in a kindergarten for kids with disabilities

 Click here to learn about signing up for Sherut Leumi from abroad

 What benefits do I receive as a Bat Sherut?

 Click here to read about the benefits provided for Bnot Sherut.

 There is a possibility to get an exemption from serving in the IDF on religious grounds.
-One can start the process of getting a Ptur (exemption – פטור) before or after receiving their Tzav Rishon (first notice – צו ראשון).
+One can start the process of getting a Ptor (exemption – פטור) before or after receiving their Tzav Rishon (first notice – צו ראשון).